soudev/knowledge.mine/stuff/frontend_javascript_testes.md

 --

+* [[GitHub] villadora / helium-cli](https://github.com/villadora/helium-cli) - A command-line tool to discovery unused CSS accros multiple pages based on phantomjs, which is inspired by project helium-css.

+--

 * [CasperJS](http://casperjs.org/) - is a navigation scripting & testing utility for PhantomJS, written in Javascript

 * [Why I use CasperJS for regression testing web applications](http://www.pixelite.co.nz/article/why-i-use-casperjs-regression-testing-web-applications)